-In Whately’s account of the instantaneously felt, the moment of sought-for pleasure is the moment of ideological collapse, and Gilpin’s manuscript outrage at Park Place reiterates that same point.
-The vile, the absurd and the disgusting prevent Gilpin from being “hurried along,” prevent the imagining of nature as something other than ideology, the imagining of ideology as no ideology at all.
-As Whately’s culturally-conditioned reveries suggest, the sensational affects both writers prize are inevitably articulated by narrative, and in particular by narrative which can align itself with larger cultural narrations of religion, nation, and property.
-It’s this last, however, which remains problematic for Gilpin.
-If he values with Whately the ability of landscape to transport one beyond the immediate, Gilpin is far less certain that this is possible in a landscape garden, because those things which make it a garden—the interventions of the landowner—are the very things which prevent this from happening.
-Thus while there was a ready language for landowners to use of the landscape garden being an image of their own right to rule, it’s the landowner’s vision—or lack of vision—which, as we have seen, is repeatedly the subject of Gilpin’s most violent criticism.
-At Park Place, Conway’s landscape does not simply fail to offer cues for the kind of imaginative reverie Gilpin desires, it offers the disruptively trifling vision of the small scale and the trivial, and demonstrates the landowner’s inability to see the greater composition of which they are a part.
+In Whately’s account of the instantaneously felt, the moment of sought-after pleasure is the moment of ideological collapse, and Gilpin’s manuscript outrage at Park Place reiterates that same point.
+The vile, the absurd, and the disgusting prevent Gilpin from being “hurried along,” prevent the imagining of nature as something other than ideology, the imagining of ideology as no ideology at all.
+As Whately’s culturally conditioned reveries suggest, the sensational affects both writers prize are inevitably articulated by narrative—in particular, narrative that can align itself with larger cultural narrations of religion, nation, and property.
+The last, however, remains problematic for Gilpin.
+If he values with Whately the ability of landscape to transport one beyond the immediate, Gilpin is far less certain that this is possible in a landscape garden, because precisely what makes it a garden—the intervention of the landowner—entirely prevents this.
+Thus, while there was a ready language for landowners to adopt—that the landscape garden was an image of their own right to rule—it is the landowner’s vision, or lack of vision, that repeatedly draws Gilpin’s most violent criticism.
+At Park Place, Conway’s landscape does not simply fail to offer cues for the kind of imaginative reverie Gilpin desires, it offers the disruptively trifling vision of the small scale and the trivial, demonstrating the landowner’s inability to see the greater composition of which they are a part.
 Gilpin’s Latitudinarian vision of landscape means that when he enters a garden he expects to find in it a smaller image of God’s creation: instead he finds a larger vision of the landowner’s self-concern.

 What Nature Herself Might Be Supposed to Create

-What then of the “scenery intirely of the sylvan kind” apparently championed in the opening pages of Observations on the Lakes?
-Gilpin may find glimpses of it at Blenheim or Dinefwr, but it remains the case that what’s wrong with gardens is the very thing that makes them gardens.
-Even at Hackfall, in Yorkshire, where Gilpin delights in the distant views from Mowbray Point, and can “scarce remember any where an extensive view so full of beauties, and so free from faults,” it is the marks of design, the marks of the owner’s vision, which confound the desired affect.
+What, then, of the “scenery intirely of the sylvan kind” apparently championed in the opening pages of Observations on the Lakes?
+Gilpin may find glimpses of it at Blenheim or Dinefwr, but what’s wrong with gardens is the very thing that makes them gardens.
+Even at Hackfall, in Yorkshire, where Gilpin delights in the distant views from Mowbray Point and can “scarce remember any where an extensive view so full of beauties, and so free from faults,” it is the marks of design, the marks of the owner’s vision, which confound the desired affect.
 Both in the published Observations on the Lakes, and—inevitably—more pointedly in the Lakes manuscript, Gilpin’s praise for Hackfall is outweighed by his pity that “in a scene like this, so many awkward buildings shd. be introduced, wh. appear like a burlesq upon it the hand of art has been so unhappily introduced,” and that “amidst all this profusion of great objects, amidst all this grandeur of design (for nature has not only brought the materials together, but has composed them likewise) the eye is every where called aside from the contemplation of them by some trivial object—an awkward cascade—a fountain—a view through a hole cut in a wood, or some other ridiculous specimen of absurd taste.”